agent47tmkt/javafx/README.md

 # javafx

-this is a register and login form which is created using java to run this:
+this is a register and login form which is implemented with a graphical user interface and  is created using java.
+To run this:

 install  intellij